 What to Expect

-Every patient with a blood disorder at Seattle Cancer Care Alliance has a personal team that includes an oncologist, heatologist, social workers, physical therapists, nutritionists, nurse case managers, and a radiation oncologist, if needed.
+Every patient with a blood disorder at Seattle Cancer Care Alliance (SCCA) has a personal team that includes a hematologist or hematologist-oncologist, social workers, physical therapists, nutritionists, nurse case managers, and a radiation oncologist, if needed.

-On your first visit to SCCA, you will first meet with your doctor, who will ask you questions about your medical history and your current problem.
-This will be followed by a physical exam.
+During your first visit to SCCA, you will meet with your doctor, who will ask about your medical history and your current problem and examine you.
 Then you will sit down for a conference with your doctor and other members of your team to discuss a treatment plan.

 This visit usually lasts one to two hours.
 We recommend that you bring a friend or family member with you to your appointment for emotional support and to help you keep track of the information your team will be giving you.